 CUIAS has been administering the LINC English language program for over 20 years.

-Newcomer Children program is lead by experienced E.C.E certified
+The Care for Newcomer Children program is lead by experienced E.C.E certified workers.

-workers.
-Our LINC classes are offered at two locations:
+Our LINC classes are offered at our Bloor location:

 2383 Bloor St. West